QRegularExpression Class

 void QRegularExpression::swap(QRegularExpression &other)

-Swaps the regular expression other with this regular expression.
+Swaps this regular expression with other.
 This operation is very fast and never fails.

 [static] QString QRegularExpression::wildcardToRegularExpression(QStringView pattern, QRegularExpression::WildcardConversionOptions options = DefaultWildcardConversion)